Ken Owens

-Kenneth James Owens (born 3 January 1987) is a Welsh rugby union player who plays as a hooker for the Scarlets and Wales.
+Kenneth James Owens (born 3 January 1987) is a former Welsh rugby union player who played as a hooker for the Scarlets and Wales.
 He made his debut for the Scarlets in 2006, taking over from Matthew Rees as their first-choice hooker upon Rees' departure for the Cardiff Blues in 2013.
 He also served as backup to Rees, among others, for Wales following his debut against Namibia at the 2011 Rugby World Cup.
 In 2016, he took over as Wales' first-choice hooker, and in January 2023, following almost a year out with a back injury, he was named as captain for the 2023 Six Nations Championship.

 Early life

 Owens is the son of Delme Owens, a former rugby player who played for Carmarthen Athletic RFC as a second row and later became the club's president; along with his wife Frankie, he also ran the club's junior section.
 His maternal grandparents, Kenneth Bryan Maynard and Sarah Mary Lorraine Maynard, were both mayors of Carmarthen, and Kenneth also served as chairman of Dyfed County Council, leading to Owens being given the nickname "The Sheriff" by Scarlets teammate and future coach Dwayne Peel in Owens' first season with the Scarlets.
 Owens attended Ysgol Gyfun Gymraeg Bro Myrddin, and is a fluent Welsh speaker.
 Although he was almost signed as a goalkeeper by Carmarthen Town AFC, Owens chose to stick to rugby and began his career as a youth player at Carmarthen Athletic before joining the Llanelli Scarlets academy in 2004.
 He moved to play his club rugby for UWIC RFC when he began studying at the university in 2005.